ostueker/ACENET_Summer_School_OpenMP/_episodes/02-hello-world.md

 ~~~
 {: .source}

-When you run this program, you should see the output "Hello World" multiple times.
+When you run this program, you should see the output "Hello World" multiple
+times.
 But how many?

+The standard says this is implementation dependent.
+But the usual default is,
-By default, OpenMP will look at the machine that it is running on and see how many computer cores there are.
+OpenMP will look at the machine that it is running on and see how many cores
+there are.
 It will then launch a thread for each core.
-You can control the number of threads, however, with environment variables.
-If you wanted to only have 3 threads used, you could do the following:
+You can control the
+number of threads, however, with environment variables.
+If you want only 3
+threads, do the following:

 ~~~
 export OMP_NUM_THREADS=3